This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is laryngitis diagnosed?

-Your caregiver will ask you about your health.
+Your healthcare provider will ask you about your health.
 This may include information on what signs and symptoms you have and when they started.
 You may also be asked about diseases you have had.
 You will also be asked what medicine you are taking or have taken in the past.
 You may also be asked about your present job or working conditions.
-Ask your caregiver for more information on the following tests:
+Ask your healthcare provider for more information on the following tests:

 - Acid test: This test is also called a pH monitoring test and is usually done within a 24-hour period.
 It measures how often and for how long stomach acid enters your esophagus.